JochenKalmbach/Win10IoT/README.md

 The program monitors the Viessmann heating unit and stored configured values into a text file.
 You can spcify hi/lo-limits, if this gets reached, it will send an mail.

+## Monitors HTTP servers

-Also monitors HTTP servers and stored the reachability in a file
+The program monitors HTTP servers and stored the reachability in a file.